 - Make informed decisions: Efficient resource management techniques help you see where your resources are and what they are doing, giving you control of the entire resource planning process.
 Real-time business intelligence and reports let you measure the performance of project members.
 It facilitates accurate forecasting for informed decision-making and helps you to steer projects in the right direction.

-5. Six Project Resource Management Processes as per the
+5. Six Project Resource Management Processes

 The Project Management Book of Knowledge (